 (d) in his or her capacity as a minister of religion.

+[Regulation 10 amended in Gazette 28 Feb 2006 p.
+907-8.]

 11. When applications may be made

 (1) Unless otherwise approved, a person carrying out child-related work cannot make an application for an assessment notice sooner than —

-(a) if the applicant for the notice is a person who is employed in child-related employment specified in regulation 13(2), 18(2)(c), 19(2) or 20(1)(c), 24 months; or
+(a) if the applicant for the notice is a person who is employed in child-related employment specified in regulation 13(2), 18(2)(c), 19(2) or 20(1)(c), 24 months;

+(aa) if the applicant for the notice is a person carrying out child-related business specified in regulation 21(2), 4 months;

+(ab) if the applicant for the notice is a person who is employed in child-related employment specified in regulation 21(3), 4 months; or

 (b) otherwise, 12 months,

 before the day from which a provision of the Act is to apply to, or in relation to, the person in accordance with this Part.